TBS1996/TaleCast/README.md

 | podname | Configured name of the podcast     |
 | home    | The path to your home directory    |

-A good example of these is the default value of the `download_path` setting.
+A good example of these is the default value of the `name_pattern` setting.

 Data Patterns: